Assistance to Students in Disaster and Emergency Areas

 In the case of individual disasters or emergencies that are not declared major disasters or emergencies by FEMA, Excelsior College will use reasonable and humane judgment to accommodate the student.
 Accommodations to the student will depend on the special circumstances, but may be similar to those given to students in declared major disaster areas.

 Whenever there is major natural or human-made emergency, the student should contact the Ombudsperson Office for assistance.
 This office will review the situation with the student and determine the most reasonable course of action to benefit the student.
 Courses of action may include, for example, the student contacting the faculty member for a 120-day course extension or, if the faculty member is unable to grant an extension, enrollment in another term at no cost to the student.
-Whatever the course of action may be, the College will handle the situation with care and compassion towards all victims of major disasters and officially declared emergencies.
+Whatever the course of action may be, the College will handle the situation with care and compassion toward all victims of major disasters and officially declared emergencies.

 The Administration of Excelsior College Examinations during Natural Disasters and Inclement Weather